-So far methods for measuring intelligibility have been discussed that can be used to measure overall intelligibility, i.e. languages as a whole.
-However, sometimes the aim of intelligibility testing is to assess the contribution of single linguistic phenomena to
+So far, methods for measuring intelligibility have been discussed that can be used to measure overall intelligibility, that is, languages as a whole.
+However, sometimes the aim of intelligibility testing is to assess the contribution of single linguistic phenomena to intelligibility.
+For example, very little is known as yet on the specific contributions of single sounds to overall intelligibility.

-One approach when aiming at identifying specific factors that influence intelligibility is an error analysis on the test results.
-For example, Kürschner at al. (2008) carried out correlations and logistic regression analyses with the results of an experiment on the intelligibility of 384 Swedish words among Danes as the dependent variable and eleven linguistic factors that have been found to contribute to L1 intelligibility in earlier studies as independent variables.
-In this way they could make conclusions about the relative importance of these for intelligibility.
-Phonetic distance turned out to be the most important predictor of intelligibility followed by word length.
+One approach when aiming at identifying specific factors that influence intelligibility is to do an error analysis on the test results.
+For example, Kürschner et al. (2008) carried out correlations and logistic regression analyses with the results of an experiment on the intelligibility of 384 Swedish words among Danes as the dependent variable, and 11 linguistic factors that have been found to contribute to L1 intelligibility in earlier studies as independent variables.
+In this way, they could make conclusions about the relative importance of these for intelligibility.
+Phonetic distance turned out to be the most important predictor of intelligibility, followed by word length.

 Another way of investigating the role of specific linguistic factors is the experimental method.
 By keeping the effects of all factors but one constant, and systematically varying the characteristics of the latter, any difference in intelligibility must be caused by the variations in the target module.
-If, for example, we wish to test the hypothesis that Danish is poorly understood by Swedes due to the presence of stød (a voice characteristic creating phonological contrasts not present in Swedish), we can remove the stød from recordings of Danish.
-If Swedes understand the manipulated version better than the original version, stød must be causally related to the intelligibility of Danish.
+If, for example, we wish to test the hypothesis that Danish is poorly understood by Swedes due to the presence of st Ød (a voice characteristic creating phonological contrasts not present in Swedish), we can remove the st Ød from recordings of Danish.
+If Swedes understand the manipulated version better than the original version, st Ød must be causally related to the intelligibility of Danish.

-If diagnostic testing is used to investigate the role of specific sounds, the most purposeful approach is to test intelligibility of isolated words, since at sentence level or higher levels poor intelligibility is difficult to trace back to specific sources.
+If diagnostic testing is used to investigate the role of specific sounds, the most purposeful approach is to test the intelligibility of isolated words, since at sentence level or higher levels poor intelligibility is difficult to trace back to specific sources.
 If the words are presented in a sentence, the context or the situational redundancy is likely to make up for poor intelligibility.

 Various diagnostic tests can be used to pinpoint linguistic factors that influence intelligibility.
-These factors may be found at all linguistic levels (segmental, prosodic, morphological and syntactic).
-Many of the functional tests that have been discussed in the previous section may also be used for diagnostic purposed in adapted forms and they are connected to the same advantages and disadvantages.
+These factors may be found at all linguistic levels (segmental, prosodic, morphological, and syntactic).
+Many of the functional tests that have been discussed in the previous section may also be used for diagnostic purposes in adapted forms, and they are connected to the same advantages and disadvantages.